Connect Codex CLI to Cultup

 4. Verify the connection

 First run codex mcp get cultup and confirm that the cultup server is enabled, points at https://api.cultup.com/mcp, and uses bearer_token_env_var = "CULTUP_AGENT_TOKEN".
+In sandboxed environments, codex mcp get cultup may print a harmless warning like could not update PATH: Read-only file system if the expected MCP config is still printed.

-Then verify through Codex MCP with verify_cultup_connection.
-This tool is read-only: it confirms authenticated MCP tool execution without creating drafts, sending email, creating calendar events, reserving quota, searching contacts, or calling calendar provider APIs.
+Do not use --dangerously-bypass-approvals-and-sandbox for setup verification.
+The verify_cultup_connection tool is read-only: it confirms authenticated MCP tool execution without creating drafts, sending email, creating calendar events, reserving quota, searching contacts, or calling calendar provider APIs.

 The default Codex setup token has Draft Links permission.
 It can verify and draft scheduling links.
 Sending email or creating calendar invites requires the user to upgrade token permissions in Cultup settings.